- Search The Registry

 Cain grew up on the west side of Atlanta, attending school and the Rev. Cameron M. Alexander's Antioch Baptist Church.
-Eventually Cain's father saved enough money and the family moved to a modest brick home on Albert Street in the Collier Heights neighborhood.
+Eventually, Cain's father saved enough money and the family moved to a modest brick home on Albert Street in the Collier Heights neighborhood.
 He attended Archer (public) High School, graduating in 1963.
 In 1967, Cain graduated from Morehouse College with a Bachelor of Science in Mathematics.
 In 1971, he received a Master of Science in Computer Science from Purdue University, while working full-time as a ballistics analyst for the U.S. Department of the Navy as a civilian.

-After this he began working for The Coca-Cola as a computer systems analyst.
+After this, he began working for Coca-Cola as a computer systems analyst.
 In 1977, he moved to Minneapolis to join Pillsbury, soon becoming director of business analysis in its restaurant and foods group in 1978.
 During the 1980s, Cain's success as a business executive at Burger King prompted Pillsbury to appoint him as chairman and CEO of Godfather's Pizza, in which capacity he served from 1986 to 1996.

 During this time Cain was also chairman of the Federal Reserve Bank of Kansas City Omaha Branch from 1989 to 1991.
 He was deputy chairman, from 1992 to 1994, and then chairman until 1996, of the Federal Reserve Bank of Kansas City.
 In 1995, he was appointed to the Kemp Commission, and in 1996, he served as a senior economic adviser to Bob Dole's presidential campaign.
 From 1996 to 1999, Cain served as president and CEO of the National Restaurant Association.

 Politically, in 2011, Cain announced his 2012 presidential candidacy.
 By the fall, his proposed 9–9–9 tax plan and debating performances had made him a serious contender for the Republican nomination.
 In November, however, his campaign faced allegations of sexual misconduct—all denied by Cain—and he announced its suspension on December 3.
-He remained involved in politics afterwards.
+He remained involved in politics afterward.
 Herman Cain died in late July 2020 from complications due to COVID-19.